• Skip to primary navigation

 Author Notes

-On this website, I write about old, unsolved cases.
-Most are from the pre-DNA era and are in need of renewed media attention.
-I only do research and leave the active investigation of these cases to the professionals.
+Since 2009, I write about unsolved cases that need renewed media attention.
+I only do research and leave active investigations to the authorities.

-My posts are about homicides, missing and unidentified people, wrongful convictions, and forensics as related to these cases.
+My posts cover homicides, missing and unidentified people, wrongful convictions, and forensics as related to unsolved cases.

 On book reviews: I only review select works of true crime, crime fiction, and historical fiction/mysteries.
-The stories have to fit my website's theme and research.
-It remains my prerogative to not review a book.
+The stories have to fit my website's theme, tone, and research.
+It is my prerogative to not review a book.
+Please check the FAQ page for more.

-If you have any questions about my website please check the Frequently Asked Questions (FAQ) page, the about page, and the tabs in both menu bars.
-If you still cannot find the answer there, please contact me.
+If you have any questions about my website please check the Frequently Asked Questions (FAQ) page, the About page, and the tabs in both menu bars.
+If you cannot find the answers there, please contact me.

 Thank you,